Kęstutis Bulota

 Kęstutis Bulota (23 October 1896 – 1941) was a Lithuanian multi-sport athlete who participated in the 1928 Winter Olympics in speed skating.
 In 1922 and 1923 he played for the LFLS Kaunas football club.
-He was the Lithuanian champion in multiple sports, including holding national records in racewalking, the triple jump, and relay sprinting.
+He was the Lithuanian champion in multiple sports, including holding national records in racewalking, the triple jump, and relay races.

-In 1928, Bulota become Lithuania's first winter Olympian.
+In 1928, Bulota had become Lithuania's first winter Olympian.
 His best result was fifth place in the 10,000 metres race, which was ultimately abandoned due to thawing ice.
 On 14 June 1941, Bulota was deported to Siberia by Soviet authorities.
-He died there, while trying to escape from one of the Gulag labour camps when he was shot by security officers.
+He died there, while trying to escape from the Sosna Gulag labour camp when he was shot by security officers.